-13. ICA Rule no. 217 reads as follows: "All cotton must be weighed 'gross weight' on a bale by bale basis unless otherwise agreed.
-The tare is to be deducted from the gross weight."
-We have noticed that the number of requests for truck scale has been steadily increasing and we recommend that ACSA members use a written conditional agreement similar to the example, if truck scale weighing is agreed upon.
+14. ICA Rule no. 217 reads as follows: "All cotton must be weighed 'gross weight' on a bale by bale basis unless otherwise agreed.
+The tare is to be deducted from the gross weight.
+Many members receive requests to determine landed weight by weighbridge/truck scale.
+We urge ACSA members to use a written conditional agreement similar to the below example in the event they agree to weighbridge weighing.